Science and technology of the Han dynasty: Pit fields

 During the reign of Emperor Cheng of Han (r.
-33–37 BCE), Fan Shengzhi wrote a manual (i.e. the Fan Shengzhi shu) which described the pit field system (aotian 凹田).
+33–37 BCE), Fan Shengzhi wrote a manual (the Fan Shengzhi shu) which described the pit field system (aotian 凹田).
 In this system, every mou of farmland was divided into 3,840 grids which each had a small pit that was dug 13.8 cm deep and 13.8 cm wide and had good quality manure mixed into the soil.
 Twenty seeds were sowed into each pit, which allegedly produced 0.6 L (20 oz) of harvested grain per pit, or roughly 2,000 L (67,630 oz) per mou.
-This system did not require oxen-driven plows or the most fertile land, since it could be employed even on sloping terrains where supplying water was difficult for other methods of farming.
-Although this farming method was favored by the poor, it did require intensive labor, thus only large families could maintain such a system.
+This system did not require oxen-driven plows or the most fertile land, since it could be employed even on sloping terrains where supplying water was difficult.
+Although this farming method was favored by the poor, it did require intensive labor, so only large families could maintain such a system.